FabriceNeyret/DesmosBackup/README.md

 # Installation
 Once you have installed TamperMonkey/GreaseMonkey/variant plugin in your favorite browser, then it's as for any script: click on the name.user.js file above, then "raw".
 Tampermonkey should then directly propose to install the script, otherwise click on your Monkey plugin icon shortcut and manually copy-paste the code as a new script.

+Attention: you also need the DesModder (very useful) plugin (for Chrome and Firefox) to be installed.

 # Disclaimer
 It is my second script ever :-D ( I followed the model of DesmosToSVG ) and the hearth is from MathEnthusiast314 ; it is tested [TODO] only on Chrome and Firefox.
 I hope all will go well for you as well ! ;-)